-The costs for 2013-2014 are:
+A. The costs for 2014-2015 are:

-$256 Student Activity Fee
+$264 Student Activity Fee

 $6,848 Room (This charge is for a standard double room, but your actual charge may be more expensive depending upon the type of room you choose.)

-$4,636 Board (This charge is for an anytime access meal plan, but your actual charge may be more expensive depending upon the type of meal plan you choose.)
+$4,794 Board (This charge is for an anytime access meal plan, but your actual charge may be more expensive depending upon the type of meal plan you choose.)

-$58,160 Total Comprehensive Fee
+$60,140 Total Comprehensive Fee

-In addition to these direct costs, students should be prepared to meet expenses for books, supplies, personal, travel, etc. A typical amount for these costs ranges from $1,500 to $2,000.
+In addition to these direct costs, students should be prepared to meet expenses for books, supplies, personal, travel, etc. A typical amount for these costs ranges from $2,000 to $2,500.
 In recent years, our costs have increased by approximately 3.5% per year.
 Please be aware that if you choose more expensive room and/or board options, you will be responsible for the additional costs.

 A. For Class of 2018 Applicants: This answer depends on the time of year; “complete” can mean different things at different times.
 If you decide to enroll, by May 10, you will need to submit tax and verification forms to the Office of Financial Aid.
 Also, you will need to complete the Free Application for Federal Student Aid (FAFSA) by May 1 at the latest.
 (Please be sure to utilize the "IRS Data Retrieval" option on the FAFSA.)
 If large income discrepancies exist between the tax returns and the information you reported on your CSS PROFILE, please be aware that your award eligibility may change.
 If you did not complete the CSS PROFILE by our deadline, you will be considered late and we cannot guarantee aid availability.
 Please follow the Financial Aid Checklist to make sure you have completed everything on time.

-Bucknell's policy is that your total grants and scholarships from all sources may not exceed our estimated billed costs of $59,900 for 2014-15.
-Please be aware that this includes any funding toward your educational costs - awards, RA stipends, tuition benefits, etc. If this amount is reached, we will begin to reduce Bucknell aid dollar for dollar.
-Please be sure to send our office copies of any outside award letters that you receive.
-If outside organizations remit their funds to Bucknell after your fall bill is due, please be advised that you may incur late fees as a result.
+A. Bucknell's total gift aid policy stipulates that the total of any education-related funding from any source (grants, scholarships, awards, tuition benefits, VA benefits, and any other funding for education expenses) cannot exceed our published comprehensive cost.
+The cost includes tuition, student activity fee, standard double room and anytime access meal plan.
+This cost is $60,140 for the 2014-15 academic year.
+If this amount is reached, we will reduce any Bucknell aid (need-based and/or merit-based) dollar for dollar.
+Please be sure to send the Office of Financial Aid copies of any outside funding that you receive.
+If outside organizations remit their funds after your semester bill is due, please be advised that you will incur late fees as a result.

 We recommend the following sites for outside scholarship information:

-Because your eligibility can change from year to year, you will need to reapply for aid each year during your time at Bucknell.
+A. Because your eligibility can change from year to year, you will need to reapply for aid each year during your time at Bucknell.
 Returning students must submit all documents by April 15.
 (However, you will only need to complete the CSS PROFILE in the first year you are applying for financial aid.)